 2.5.
 Any quotation given by the Supplier shall not constitute an offer, and is only valid for a period of 20 Business Days from its date of issue.

 3.1.
-The Supplier shall carry out the Services in so far as is reasonably practicable in accordance with the Order, having regard to good commercial practice in the industry.
+The Supplier shall carry out the Services in so far as is reasonably practicable in accordance with the Purchase Order, using reasonable skill and care and having regard to good commercial practice in the industry.

 3.2.
-The Customer acknowledges that the Supplier must work within the legal guidelines set down for enforcement agents and, consequently, the Supplier shall not be in breach of contract is, as a result of any legal requirements or as a result of recommendations by the police or other official body the Supplier is unable to carry out the Services.
+The Customer acknowledges that the Supplier must work within the legal guidelines set down for enforcement agents and, consequently, the Supplier shall not be in breach of the Contract, as a result of any legal requirements or if, as a result of recommendations by the police or other official body, the Supplier is unable to carry out the Services.
 For the avoidance of doubt, the Charges shall be payable for any Services the Supplier performs which cannot be completed as a result of this clause 3.2

 3.3.
-The Supplier shall used people of reasonable skill and experience to perform the Services.
+The Supplier shall use people of reasonable skill and experience to perform the

 4.1.
-The scope of the Services shall be as described on the Supplier’s website.
+The scope of the Services shall be as described in the Purchase Order.

 4.2.
 If either party requests a change to the scope or execution of the Services, the Supplier shall, within a reasonable time, provide a written estimate to the Customer of:

 (a) the likely time required to implement the change;

 (b) any necessary variations to the Supplier’s Charges arising from the change;

 (c) any other impact of the change on the Contract.